jao2195/DS-Final-Project-Proposal-JO-HW-AV-WA-RB/DS-Final-Project-Proposal.md

 different diseases that are the leading cause of death in NYC by analyzing the following:

--   Plot the correlation between income level and life expectancy
+-   Plot the correlation between age group and life expectancy

 -   Visualization for leading causes of death per age group